 Also, looking at the reference methods, we see that the general pattern still holds.
 The only algorithm that perhaps works somewhat differently is Label Propagation, whose performance seems to depend more firmly on the clusters' out-densities and less on in-densities.
 Nonetheless, it performed somewhat poorly, so the grounds for these observations may be unreliable.

-In general, we believe that our best method, Node Average PPMI, achieves as good performance as the best reference methods, i.e., the Louvain and Leiden algorithms, as the differences are hardly noticeable.
-We should also note that our method results in a slightly lower standard deviation of the Rand score for best cases, i.e., that our method correctly detects communities more stably.
+In general, we believe that our best method, Node Average PPMI, achieves as good a performance as the best reference methods, i.e., the Louvain and Leiden algorithms: the differences are hardly noticeable.
+We should also note that our method results in a slightly lower standard deviation of the Rand score for best cases, i.e., that our method correctly detects communities in a more stable manner.